zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

 938s     1087s      1159s

 23% more time when increasing confidence from 80% to 95%.
 It is probably worth it.
+I can reduce the time to 1100 seconds if I do 4 predictions per round instead of 8.

+With this setup I could use up to 128 verifications per prediction in just 2036 seconds.

 ## Conclusion